zimolzak/sidm2022-notes/Readme.md

 ER about long-term.
 PHAROS system: id, date, dx1, dx2, death, code, other, events.
 Methods = email and video (2020), and reflective exercise (two).
-Email says "you have 22pts and 4 post-handoff events," *e.g.* Primary outcome is reacccess from 2 to 14 days, over total number of handoffs.
+Email says "you have 22pts and 4 post-handoff events," *e.g.* Primary outcome is reaccess from 2 to 14 days, over total number of handoffs.
 Interrupted pre/post.
 Also variability month-to-month in the usage volume.
 Limitations: chart reaccess doesn't mean you learned, and also no control group *per se*.
 ER